women spending time alone enjoying a shower and self care time.

 Saying yes will make them happy and there are so many reasons why one should never say no!
 Or at least that’s the way our mothers taught us to think, right?

-Telling someone NO when they ask you to do something may be difficult, but necessary sometimes.
+Telling someone NO when they ask you to do something may be difficult, but it’s necessary sometimes.

 It can be awkward, but the most important thing is that you put yourself first.
 If it’s not a good time for you, then you need to say NO.

-It can be difficult for some people to say no, especially when they are being asked to do something by someone they care about.
-But saying NO allows us to protect our time and energy from things that may not be of interest or importance to us.
+Saying NO allows you to protect your time and energy from things that may not be of interest or importance to you.
 It also sets very important boundaries!

 And you DO NOT need to come up with an excuse.
-A simple NO is should be perfectly acceptable.
+A simple NO is perfectly acceptable.

 Pin to Pinterest for Later